-What is the Colorado Medicaid Vision Services Benefit?
+What is the Health First Colorado Vision Services Benefit?

 Vision services covered by Health First Colorado (Colorado's Medicaid Program) differ between children and adults.
 Please see the “Who is eligible” section for more information.
 If you are enrolled in a managed health care plan, you may have additional benefits not listed below.

 Who is eligible?

 - Children (age 20 and under): The Early Periodic Screening Diagnosis and Treatment (EPSDT) Program provides vision benefits such as standard eyeglasses, replacement or repair of frames or lenses, contact lenses (must be medically necessary and prior authorized unless provided for vision correction after surgery), ocular prosthetics (when prior authorized), and eye exams.